CrossTheRoadElec/Phoenix5-Linux-Example/README.md

  10. Bring up CAN0 `./canableStart.sh` -> `sudo ifconfig can0 up`
  11. Run build.sh `./build.sh`
  12. Run program `./bin/example`
- 13. You're now running Phoenix on a raspberry pi.
+ 13. You're now running Phoenix on a Raspberry PI.
 Confirm there are no error messages being sent to console output.

-If your talons do not appear to enable when operating with the gamepad plugged dirrectly into the pi it's possible that they are frc locked.
+If your talons do not appear to enable when operating with the gamepad plugged dirrectly into the pi it's possible that they are FRC locked.
-Follow the instructions below to clear frc lock without Phoenix Tuner.
+Follow the instructions below to clear FRC lock without Phoenix Tuner.
-1.Remove power from each talon.
+1. Remove power from each talon.
-2.With the talon you'd like to clear unpowered hold the B/C cal button and apply power.
+2. With the talon you'd like to clear unpowered hold the B/C cal button and apply power.
-3.Once the talon leds flash green you can release the B/C cal button.
+3. Once the talon leds flash green you can release the B/C cal button.
-4.The talon is no longer frc locked.
+4. The talon is no longer FRC locked.

-Currently only the Raspberry Pi 3 running ubuntu mate supports Phoenix tuner.
+Currently only the Raspberry PI 3 running ubuntu mate supports Phoenix tuner.
 Future updates will expand compatibility.